Find Affordable College Courses

 College Place, WA

-With a ranking of #10, Walla Walla University did quite well on this year’s best value schools for visual and performing arts students working on their bachelor’s degree.
+Walla Walla University landed the #10 spot in the 2023 rankings for the best value bachelor’s degree visual and performing arts programs.
 Walla Walla U is a small private not-for-profit school located in the small suburb of College Place.

 In-state tuition fees for undergraduate students at Walla Walla U are $30,531 per year.